vinhhaphoi/OJT-FALL-25-FCJ-AWS/content/7-Feedback/_index.md

 The Document QA project with AWS Bedrock aligns well with academic knowledge while introducing new areas like Generative AI, RAG, and Serverless Architecture.
 This allowed strengthening foundational Cloud Computing knowledge while gaining practical AI/ML skills.

 **4. Learning & Skill Development Opportunities**
-Participated in 10 weeks of workshops with 50+ AWS services, from basic to advanced.
-Especially participated in 5 high-quality AWS events (Vietnam Cloud Day, Cloud Mastery Series), learning directly from Solutions Architects and experts.
+Participated in 14 weeks of labs with a lot of AWS services AWS services, from basic to advanced.
+Especially participated in 5 high-quality AWS events (Vietnam Cloud Day, Cloud Mastery Series, ...), learning directly from Solutions Architects and experts.
 Mentor shared valuable real-world experiences helping plan career path in Cloud Computing.

 **5. Company Culture & Team Spirit**
 The company culture is very positive, everyone respects each other, works seriously but enjoyably.
 Networking with AWS community in Vietnam through events.
 This helped feel like part of a larger cloud community, not just an intern.